magomimmo/modern-cljs/doc/second-edition/tutorial-20.md

 ## Dependency scope

-The very last topic of this tutorial has to do with the dependency management. `boot`, being based on `maven`, uses the same semantic of `maven` when dealing with the dependency scope.
+The very last topic of this tutorial has to do with dependency management. `boot`, being based on `maven`, uses the same semantics as `maven` when dealing with dependency scope.
 Take into account that the dependency scope controls the dependency transitivity as well.
 In `maven` there are [6 scopes available](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html#Dependency_Scope):